slashexx/resumeArchive/README.md

 A list/collection of all my resumes throughout time.

-(Because I keep overwriting existing code on overleaf)
+~(Because I keep overwriting existing code on overleaf)~

+main.tex contains the tex resume format for my latest resume.